Kanban vs Scrum vs Agile vs waterfall: What’s the difference?

 • Can cause decreased customer satisfaction without their involvement.

-Pros of Agile methodology
+Pros and cons of Agile methodology

 The Agile methodology is popular for a reason—here are some of the biggest advantages for Agile teams.
 They…